 Accumulated surplus as at 30 June 2019 was understated by R286 230.
 The mistatement also incluses R8 850 which was refunded for the services that were not provided.
 The payment was made through reducing the accumulated surplus.
 The misstatement was corrected by restating the opening balance.
-The error was as a result of general expenses that was not inventory adjustments.
+The error was as a result of general expenses that was not accrued for in the prior year financial period and property, plant and equipment opening balances adjustments and land inventory adjustments.